 No, this photo wasn’t torn out of an old newspaper, though that was the effect I was going for.
 Sometimes when I don’t like the way a photo comes out, I imagine how it would look in some different era, such as the 70’s.
 Dark, washed out colors and a grainy texture can hide a multitude of photographic sins.
 Or maybe not.
 (Click on that link, take the tour, and come back here when you’ve finished laughing.
 I’ll wait for you….Okay, you’re back?
 Good.
 See, my photo’s not so bad after all!)

-I’ve been playing around with this chili recipe for a couple of weeks now, trying it in two old-fashioned appliances that are becoming popular all over again, the crockpot and the pressure cooker.
+I’ve been playing around with this white bean chili recipe for a couple of weeks now, trying it in two old-fashioned appliances that are becoming popular all over again, the crockpot and the pressure cooker.
 My crockpot had been sitting unused on my shelf for at least a year, so I decided to give it one more try… and that’s when I remembered why I’d much rather use a pressure cooker than a slow cooker.

 Certainly there are some dishes that taste better with long, slow cooking, but most of the time I find that drawing out the time it takes to cook something doesn’t improve the flavor and actually hurts in recipes where ingredients should be added at different stages of the cooking process.
 Plus, I’m never completely sure when the beans that I start in the crockpot in the morning will be done.
 Every time I’ve used my crockpot, I’ve wound up adding more time or increasing the heat in an effort to make sure my beans are well-cooked.

-However you cook it, this white bean chili is truly delicious, if I do say so.
+However you cook it, this vegan white bean chili is truly delicious, if I do say so.
 Mildly seasoned (unless you opt to add more pepper), its flavor is made richer and deeper by caramelized onions, while masa harina added near the end thickens it and adds mellowness.
 Read the recipe carefully to learn my amazing, patented (not really) secret for speeding up the browning of onions.

 White Bean Chili